stacs-srg/valipop/docs/usage/guides/java.md

 ### 3. Execution

-To run Valipop with the configuration file, run the following command
+To run ValiPop with the configuration file, run the following command

 ```shell
 # In a terminal (Windows/MacOs/Linux)